Health Services Management, B.S.

 the professional culture of healthcare.
 In particular healthcare managers must be

-dress and personal presentation in healthcare settings,and 3)the ability to plan for
+dress and personal presentation in healthcare settings, and 3) the ability to plan

-and obtain ongoing professional development to meet the changing requirements of healthcare
+for and obtain ongoing professional development to meet the changing requirements

 This course introduces student to the principles of management applied to healthcare